Twentieth Century (film): Plot

 Without Lily, Oscar produces flop after flop.
-After one such disappointment, to avoid being imprisoned for his debts, he is forced to disguise himself to board the luxurious 20th Century Limited express train travelling from Chicago to New York City's Grand Central Terminal.
-By chance, Lily Garland boards the train at a later stop with her boyfriend George Smith (Ralph Forbes).
+After one such disappointment, to avoid being imprisoned for his debts, he is forced to disguise himself to board the luxurious 20th Century Limited express train traveling from Chicago to New York City's Grand Central Terminal.
+By chance, Lily boards the train at a later stop with her boyfriend George Smith.
 After prevaricating, Oscar sees a chance to restore his fortunes and salvage his relationship with Lily.

-Oscar schemes to get her to sign a contract with him.
-However, Lily wants nothing more to do with him.
-She is on her way to see Oscar's rival (and former employee), Max Jacobs (Charles Lane), to star in his play.
-However, Oscar manages to get George to break up with her.
-Knowing that Lily offers him one last chance at professional success he tells her of his wish for her to play Mary Magdalene in his new play; "sensual, heartless, but beautiful – running the gamut from the gutter, to glory – can you see her, Lily? – the little wanton ending up in tears at the foot of the cross.
+Oscar gets George to break up with Lily by revealing that he was once her lover.
+Knowing that Lily offers him one last chance at professional success, Oscar schemes to get her to sign a contract with him.
+He tells her of his wish for her to play Mary Magdalene in his new Passion Play, describing the role to her: "Sensual, heartless, but beautiful.
+Running the gamut from the gutter, to glory.
+Can you see her, Lily?
+This little wanton ending up in tears at the foot of the cross.
 I'm going to have Judas strangle himself with her hair."
-Then Oliver thinks he has found somebody to finance Oscar's project, fellow passenger Mathew J. Clark (Etienne Girardot), not realizing that Clark is a harmless escapee from a mental asylum.
+However, Lily wants nothing more to do with him, as she is on her way to sign with Oscar's rival (and former employee), Max Jacobs.
+Meanwhile, Oliver thinks he has found a financial backer for Oscar's project, fellow passenger Mathew J. Clark, not realizing that Clark is a harmless escapee from a mental asylum.
 When Oscar is slightly wounded in a scuffle with Clark, he pretends to be dying and gets a distraught Lily to sign his contract.
-The film ends with their first rehearsal, where Oscar reverts to his usual self, domineering a desperate Lily.
+At their first rehearsal, Oscar reverts to his usual self, domineering a desperate Lily.